Modeling collective behaviors: A moment-based approach: Numerical example

 \section{Numerical example}

 In this section the collective behaviors of two particular multi-agent systems are investigated via the proposed approach.
 In the first example, we consider a system with interacting agents.
-For several of the kernels the overall particle distribution can be captured using only a few moments to represent the system.
-In the second example a pedestrian crowd in 2-D is modeled using the moment-based approach.
+For several different kernels the overall particle distribution can be captured using only a few moments to represent the system.
+In the second example a pedestrian crowd moving in two-dimensional (2-D) space is modeled using the moment-based approach.
 The result shows that the method is applicable also for leader-follower scenarios.